Introduction

 Real Examples

 A notable example of the Harris's hawk in action is at Schiphol Airport in Amsterdam.
-The airport employs these birds as part of its wildlife hazard management program.
+Also, the airport employs these birds as part of its wildlife hazard management program.
 By flying the hawks at strategic times, the airport significantly reduces the risk of bird strikes, which can cause severe damage to aircraft engines.

 Scientific or Theoretical Perspective